 Overall, I really enjoyed my visit to Kykuit.
 Not only was the home incredible to see, but my guide did an excellent job bringing the space to life and showcasing the history of both the space and one of America’s most powerful families.
 Plus, the chance to see incredible pieces of art and some interesting antique automobiles was an added plus.

-I’ve toured several of the Gilded Era mansions in the Hudson Valley, and this is definitely among the best and worth a stop when exploring the region.
+I’ve toured several of the Gilded Era mansions in the Hudson Valley (including the Vanderbilt Mansion), and this is definitely among the best and worth a stop when exploring the region.

 Hours: Days and hours vary.
 See website.